Effects of Dark Matter on $f$-mode oscillations of Neutron Stars: Results

 The variation range of the nuclear and DM parameters are given in Table~\ref{table:parameters} labelled by `Ghosh2022'.
 The correlation matrix among the \{nuc\}, $G$, and NS properties resulting after consideration of $\chi EFT$, $2M_{\odot}$ pulsar mass, and GW170817 constraints is displayed in Fig.~\ref{fig:Correlation_allvary}.

 We make the following observations:

 \begin{itemize} \item We find a strong correlation between $J$ and $L$ (0.69).
 This is expected due to $\chi EFT$ constraints and is consistent with previous studies. \item The effective mass $m^*/m$ shows a strong correlation with the NS properties and $f$-mode characteristics for both $1.4M_{\odot}$ and $2M_{\odot}$ stars.
+The correlation of $m^*/m$ with the NS properties is consistent with previous studies~\cite{ghosh2022multi, Ghosh2022b, Shirke2023a}. $F$-mode characteristics in turn depend on these macroscopic properties (see Sec.~\ref{sec:UR}), which explains the strong correlation of $m^*/m$ with $f$-mode parameters.
 The saturation density $n_0$ shows a moderate correlation with $1.4M_{\odot}$ properties. \item All NS observables are strongly correlated with each other as well as with $f$-mode observables. \item The DM fraction for both $1.4M_{\odot}$ and $2M_{\odot}$ stars strongly correlates with the DM self-interaction parameter $G$ (0.71 and 0.69, respectively).
 This is consistent with our previous finding of Eq.~(\ref{eqn:dffrac_final_relation}) that $f_{DM} \sim 1/G$.
 Further, $f_{DM,1.4M_{\odot}}$ and $f_{DM,2M_{\odot}}$ are perfectly correlated, which also follows from Eq.~(\ref{eqn:dffrac_final_relation}) ($f_{DM,2M_{\odot}} = 2f_{DM,1.4M_{\odot}}/1.4$) since $G$ is fixed for a given EoS. \item $G$, $f_{DM,1.4M_{\odot}}$, $f_{DM,2M_{\odot}}$ do not show correlations with any other parameters. \end{itemize}

 The posterior distribution of the dominant parameters is discussed in Appendix~\ref{sec:appendix_posterior}.
 We find that 90$\%$ quantiles for $f_{DM, 1.4M_{\odot}}$ and $f_{DM, 2M_{\odot}}$ are $3.97\%$ and $5.79\%$, respectively.
 Thus, the model prefers only low DM fractions.
 In Appendix~\ref{sec:appendix_posterior}, we also discuss how the posteriors are affected when a filter of higher pulsar mass of $M=2.3M_{\odot}$ is used.
 This is motivated by the recent observation of a heavy black widow pulsar PSR J0952-0607~\cite{Romani2022}.
 We find that the existence of a NS with mass as high as $2.3M_{\odot}$ restricts DM fraction to even lower values.
 The 90$\%$ quantiles for $f_{DM, 1.4M_{\odot}}$ and $f_{DM, 2M_{\odot}}$ reduce to $3.03\%$ and $4.29\%$, respectively.
 Thus, heavy NSs disfavor the presence of DM in NSs.
 This is because the presence of DM softens the EoS, and the higher masses filter-out soft EoSs.